LoRa data network

 The energy usage is low because the BEEP base turns on every 15 minutes for 2 seconds to send information.
 That is why you can operate the BEEP base for over a year on just 2 AAA batteries.

-On which network do I use LoRa?
+On which networks can I use LoRa?

 Is there not LoRa gateway close to your BEEP base and you want to contribute to the network?
 You will need the following things: